The Role Of Anatolia In The Start Of Agriculture

 Anatolia boasts a rich biodiversity, making it an ideal environment for early humans to experiment with plant cultivation.
 Through trial and error, our ancestors in Anatolia successfully domesticated a variety of plants.
 From wild ancestors, they transformed crops such as wheat, barley, lentils, and chickpeas into the cultivated varieties that are still widely consumed today.
 This process of domestication allowed early Anatolian communities to rely on a stable food supply and to transition from a nomadic lifestyle to a settled agricultural one.

-See also A Guide To Camping Spots In Turkey
+See also The Best Places To Witness Spring In Turkey

 The cultivation of cereals in Anatolia